 Architecture by Peter Celsing

-"John Håkansson's black and white photographs, taken in the mid-1990s, capture the essence of Celsing’s buildings.
+"John Håkansson's black and white photographs capture the essence of Celsing’s buildings.
 In many cases, the images are now a valuable document of that era, since some of the buildings have changed, and not always in a favorable way.
 In this volume, supplemented by texts contributed by architect Staffan Henriksson and artist Maria Lantz, Håkansson's photography forms a sensitive portrait of Celsing's architecture."

 Some of the images were exhibited in 2001 at the Stockholm Culture House (Kulturhuset).